mseri/owlde-demo-icfp2019/README.md

 variance introduced by outliers: 19% (moderately inflated)
 ```

-# Minibench
+# Mini benchmark using the three body problem

-Benchmarking different algorithms over an integration of the restricted three body problem.
+This is mini benchmark of different algorithms over an integration of the restricted three body problem.

 In the RK45 case we are comparing an OCaml+Owl implementation with a C implementation, nevertheless the ocaml implementation is doing a good job and is almost as fast as the C implementation.
 In the RK4 case we are comparing OCaml+Owl to python+numpy, in this case we are twice as fast.
-In the LSODA, the underlying FORTRAN library is the same but we are twice as slow.
+In the LSODA case, the underlying FORTRAN library is the same but we are twice as slow.
 This will be investigated in the future.

 ```
 # OCaml 4.08.1 + flambda